Wisdom teeth removal

 How are Wisdom Teeth removed?

 In most cases wisdom teeth extractions are no different to extractions of any other teeth.
 The dentist will widen the tooth socket by using a straight instrument and a pair of dental forceps.
 The tooth will be moved until it is loose enough to be removed completely.
 In deeply impacted cases, the surgeon may make an incision in the gums or may remove some bone as well.
 The incision is closed with stitches, which may be dissolvable after ten days.
 The whole procedure can take between 30 and 60 minutes.
+Sometimes there can be some complications as with any extractions and the dentist will explain these to you before your treatment.

 After a wisdom tooth removal, you will need to rest.
 Painkillers will be recommended for up to a week after surgery.
 Bleeding after surgery is common, but your dentist will inform you on how to best manage this.
 Swelling of the jaw can sometimes also happen, but will subside after four to five days.
 Your dentist will advise of any possible complications, risks or side effects associated with wisdom teeth removal.
 If you have any concerns about your treatment, please call our lovely staff who can assist you.